TheStudyingMau/Assessment-1---Advanced-Programming/README.md

 **Exercise 3 - Student Manager**

 ## Exercise 1 - Math Quiz:
 We were tasked to make a math quiz that has 3 difficulties: Easy, Moderate, and Hard.
 All of the equations would either be addition or subtraction.
 If you picked Easy, you would only deal with 1 digits being added together.
 If it were Moderate, it would be two digits being added together.
 If it were hard, it would be 4 digits.
+The quiz would also have a scoring system that grades the user based on how they performed throughout the quizes.
+The quiz would not be ruthless as it would give you a chance to get it right once, except it will only reward you half the points you're supposed to earn.

+All of this were

 ## Exercise 2 -  Alexa Tell Me A Joke:

 ## Exercise 3 - Student Manager: